sushant-k-ray/human-math-expression-parser/README.md

 ---
 ## Examples

-This library is space ignorant.
+This library is space and case insensitive.
 However, spaces must not be used for function names.
 For e.g. : `sin50` is valid, but `s in 50` is not

 | Expression | solve(Expression) |